 She was going to be on the football team.
 She was going to be a three-sport athlete in the most non-traditional of ways.
 Becca Longo was going to be a star, something she already knew for a long time.
 Now, she made a public declaration to alert everyone else of her plans.

 7. A Father’s Blessing

 Later that day, Becca told her dad that she intended to kick for Queen Creek.
-A natural athlete with a competitive nature, her dad didn’t question it, nor was he surprised.
+She’s a natural athlete with a competitive nature, so her dad didn’t question it, nor was he surprised.
 He had seen it all from a young age, so Becca taking on a new challenge was as common as the sun rising.